Fall Finance Forum 2024: CRE Set For Capital Boost in 2025

 Signs of a rebound in CRE transaction activity has been evident at KKR (KKR), which has around a $20 billion U.S. pipeline today compared to what would have been at most between $10 billion and $20 billion a year ago, according to Joel Traut, partner at the global investment firm.

-“It’s going to be a mulit-speed recovery,” said Traut during the event’s first panel titled “Real Estate Finance Forecast: Lessons Learned from Market Upheaval & 2025 Outlook” and moderated by Jay Neveloff, chair of law firm Kramer Levins real estate practice.
+“It’s going to be a multi-speed recovery,” said Traut during the event’s first panel titled “Real Estate Finance Forecast: Lessons Learned from Market Upheaval & 2025 Outlook” and moderated by Jay Neveloff, chair of law firm Kramer Levins real estate practice.
 “We are certainly seeing signs of growth with lots of opportunity, but there’s more to go.”

-The first panel also featured Dennis Schuh, chief originations officer at Starwood Property Trust, and Lea Overby, head of U.S. CMBS Research at Barclays (BCS).
+The first panel also featured Dennis Schuh, chief originations officer at Starwood Property Trust, and Lea Overby, head of U.S. CMBS research at Barclays (BCS).

 Schuh said he expects 2025 to produce pre-pandemic levels for lending activity as the investment sales market opens up more from increased opportunities for acquisition loans.
 Schuh, who estimates that Starwood Property Trust’s debt volume will double next year from its roughly $4 billion of originations in 2024, stressed that now is the time for CRE investors to make moves on attractive deals.